-If you’re an experienced Human Resources professional, you probably think coaching is just another name for what you’ve already been doing for years—helping managers and executives increase their capabilities and knowledge in dealing with people.
+If you’re an experienced Human Resources (HR) professional, you probably think coaching is just another name for what you’ve already been doing for years—helping managers and executives increase their capabilities and knowledge in dealing with people.

-If you feel this way, You are encouraged to think again.
-The skill of coaching, as coaching is taught and practiced today, has the potential to revolutionize the Human Resources relationship with organization managers and executives.
+If you feel this way, you are encouraged to think again.
+The skill of coaching—as coaching is taught and practiced today—has the potential to revolutionize the Human Resources relationship with organization managers and executives.

 While a business coach usually works with high potential managers, the HR coach may work with every manager and supervisor at every level in the organization.
-This is what makes the Human Resources coaching role so challenging.
+It is what makes the Human Resources coaching role so challenging.

 The Traditional HR Coaching Role

 The traditional Human Resources coaching role focused on helping managers address issues and opportunities organizationally.
-Additionally, talented HR professionals have always provided feedback to managers about the impact of their personal and behavioral style on others.
+Additionally, talented HR professionals have always provided feedback to managers about the impact of their personal and behavioral styles on others.

-Most frequently, the HR coach is asking an organizational leader to reflect on how she handled a particular situation.
+The HR coach is asking an organizational leader to reflect on how she handled a particular situation.
 The HR coach asks hard questions and provides advice about actions that may have been more effective than the course of action the manager chose.
 People have different reactions to feedback, and even the most carefully chosen words can create an unexpected negative reaction.

-The New Coaching Role
+The Coaching Role

-An executive might feel embarrassed admitting he needs help or worry that the HR person might tell others in the organization.”
-To help, she said, “the HR person must be extremely credible with executives.
-You obtain credibility from how you conduct yourself, from the ideas that you have, and your own political savvy.”
+An executive might feel embarrassed admitting he needs help or worry that the HR person might tell others in the organization.
+The HR person must be extremely credible with executives.
+You obtain credibility from how you conduct yourself, from the ideas that you have, and your own political savvy.

 Human Resources coaches must be knowledgeable about surveys and other feedback instruments to provide impartial feedback to the manager.
 Coaching often takes the place of training for individuals who are advanced in their careers.
 So, the HR professional must be well versed in management and behavioral theory and practices.

 As a larger organizational issue, the HR manager can serve as a resource to coordinate and unify the process of coaching.
-She can monitor the expenditure of resources, check out the credentials of external coaches and assist with the measurement and determination of coaching results.
+She can monitor the expenditure of resources, check out the credentials of external coaches, and assist with the measurement and determination of coaching results.